Darkempire78/Raid-Protect-Discord-Bot/README.md

 ?settings : Display the list of settings.
 ?giveroleaftercaptcha <role ID/off> : Give a role after that the user passed the captcha.
 ?minaccountage <number (hours)> : set a minimum age to join the server (24 hours by default).
+?antinusity <true/false> : Enable or disable the nudity image protection.
-?antiSpam <true/false> : Enable or disable the spam protection.
+?antispam <true/false> : Enable or disable the spam protection.
 ?allowspam <#channel> (remove) :** Enable or disable the spam protection in a specific channel.

 ?help : display help.